LensPlaysGames/Corth/README.md

 # Corth
+It's like [Porth](https://gitlab.com/tsoding/porth/-/tree/master/), which is like [Forth](https://www.forth.com/forth/) but written in Python, but written in C++.
+But I don't actually know for sure since I never programmed in Porth or Forth, I only heard that they are some sort of stack-based programming language.
+Corth is also stack-based programming language.
+Which makes it just like Porth, just like Forth, am I rite?

-Corth is like Porth, which is like Forth, but it's in Python, but it's in C++, and it compiles directly to executable on multiple platforms (not MacOS (yet)).
+Also, it compiles directly to executable on multiple platforms (not MacOS (yet)).

 ---